UP/Start Competition 2020 FAQ

 Can I compete for funding without doing the ‘pop up and pitch?’

-Do I have to attend the Business Matters conference to participate in UP/Start?
+Do I have to attend the 'Artists U: Building a Sustainable Life as an Artist' workshop to participate in UP/Start?

-No, however, the 2-day conference and boot camp will provide valuable business information and advice from guest speakers that may be helpful as you plan.
+No, however, the daylong workshop will provide valuable information and advice from guest speakers that may be helpful as you plan.

 Can I participate in this year’s competition if I competed last year and did not win?